yogeshniu/yogesh/content/posts/HecRas_2.md

 +++
-title = 'HEC RAS Part One Tutorial' date = 2024-01-21T10:28:59+05:45 draft = false
+title = 'HEC HMS Part One Tutorial' date = 2024-01-21T10:28:59+05:45 draft = false
 +++

-**Tutorial on HEC-RAS: Hydrologic Engineering Center River Analysis System**
+**Tutorial on HEC-HMS: Hydrologic Engineering Center Hydrologic Modelling System**

 **Introduction:**
-HEC-RAS, developed by the U.S. Army Corps of Engineers, is a robust software for hydraulic modeling of river and floodplain systems.
+HEC-HMS, developed by the U.S. Army Corps of Engineers, is a robust software for hydraulic modeling of river and floodplain systems.
 In this tutorial, we'll cover the step-by-step process of setting up a project, defining basin components, importing GIS data, and performing a simulation run.
 The primary objective is to equip users with the foundational knowledge needed to analyze river systems and derive critical information for dam break analysis.

 {{<youtube pr0MhRaph-k>}}
 **Step 1: Setting Up a New Project**
-1. Open HEC-RAS and navigate to `File -> New` to initiate a new project.
+1. Open HEC-HMS and navigate to `File -> New` to initiate a new project.
 2. Provide a descriptive name and project details, select metric units, and designate a directory for the project.
 Confirm by clicking `OK`.
 _In the left side panel, you can see a folder displayed under project name_